REHOMING AND HELP WITH YOUR PET

-**If you adopted your pet from a No-Kill shelter, rescue, or breeder, please contact them first.
-Many No-Kill shelters, rescues, and breeders will not only accept their pets back immediately but often ask you to sign a contract agreeing to do so**
+** If you adopted your pet from a No-Kill shelter, rescue, or breeder, please contact them first.
+Many No-Kill shelters, rescues, and breeders will not only accept their pets back immediately, but often ask you to sign a contract during the adoption process agreeing to do so. **

 PAWS Shelter of Central Texas is a limited intake facility and as such you will be placed on a waiting list until space is available.

-Evaluations are scheduled Tuesday-Thursday between 12-5 and will typically take about 30 minutes per pet.
-You must make an appointment.
+Once your application has been reviewed and accepted, your pet will be scheduled for a behavior/medical evaluation.
+Evaluations are scheduled based on staff availability between 12:00-4:30 throughout the week.
+Evaluations typically take about 30 minutes per pet.
 We perform a basic, non-stressful temperament test, which may involve interacting with other animals and people at the shelter.
 Please bring your dog(s) on a secure collar/leash and cats should be contained in a carrier.

 Required Veterinary Care:

 **All vaccinations and tests must be clinically documented.
-Vaccines must be current within 60 days.
-Test results must be no older than 90 days.**
+Vaccines must be current within 6 months.**

 - DHPP / DHLPP vaccine